ahuigo/requests/README.md

         }
 	}

-Warning: Session is not safe in multi goroutine.
+Warning: Session is not safe in multi goroutines.
 You can not do as following:

     // Bad!
 Do not call session in in multi goroutine!!!!! session := requests.Sessions()